 $$\rho = \frac{1}{2}|\text{decayed}\rangle\langle\text{decayed}| \otimes |\text{dead}\rangle\langle\text{dead}|

 This is not a philosophical solution to the measurement problem — it does not explain why a particular measurement outcome is obtained, only why we never observe interference between macroscopic branches — but it does explain why Schrödinger’s setup does not produce an observable macroscopic superposition.
-The cat’s entanglement with its own environment (the box, the air, its own thermal photons) destroys the coherence long before any observation.
+The cat’s entanglement with the box, air, and its own thermal radiation suppresses that coherence long before an outside observer opens the box.

 What a Cat State Actually Is